LENSHOOD/coursera-deep-learning-specialization/C3 - Structuring Machine Learning Projects/Week 1 Quiz - Bird recognition in the city of Peacetopia (case study).md

     - The test set no longer reflects the distribution of data (security cameras) you most care about.
     - This would cause the dev and test set distributions to become different.
 This is a bad idea because you’re not aiming where you want to hit.

+    The distribution of dev and test sets should be the same

 7. You train a system, and its errors are as follows (error = 100%-Accuracy):